Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: Impacts of Detection and Tracking

-In a real use-case, the input of the forecasting modules would be the output of a detection and tracking module.
-In this section, we therefore intervene on the position and identity of agents that a forecasting model takes as inputs to assess its effects.

-In addition to the forecasting metrics, we use detection and tracking metrics to characterize the quality of the inputs fed to the forecasting module.
-We count as false positives (FP) the number of predicted objects not associated with any GT object, false negatives (FN) the number of GT objects not associated with any prediction, and Identity Switches (IDS) the number of times agents' identities are switched.
-For ease of interpretation, we combine FP, FN, and IDS into Multiple Object Tracking Accuracy (MOTA) \citep{bernardin2008evaluating}.
+\cite{yuan2021agentformer,kim2021lapred}, by replacing GT past trajectories with outputs of real-world tracking models (\autoref{sec:tracking:real-world}) or by artificially intervening on them (\autoref{subsec:syntheticbreakdown}). {This allows us to study the importance of precise agents' positioning and identification.} We also study in \autoref{sec:finetune} how much can simple finetuning can improve the forecasting models.
+To quantify the perception input quality, we count the number of false positives (FP), i.e., predicted objects not associated with any GT object, of false negatives (FN), i.e., GT objects not associated with any prediction, and of identity switches (IDS), i.e., assigning wrongly the detection to an agent of a different identity.
+For ease of interpretation, FP, FN and IDS are combined into Multiple Object Tracking Accuracy (MOTA) \cite{bernardin2008evaluating}.
 We also compute Multiple Object Tracking Precision (MOTP), quantifying the average positional accuracy over matched objects.
-Details are in Supplementary.
+Details can be found in \cite{bernardin2008evaluating}.